jipoole8/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## Data

-The tidy_data.txt data file is a text file.
+The tidy_data.txt data file is the output text file of the run_analysis.R script.

 The first row contains the names of the variables, which are listed and described in the Variables section, and the following rows contain the values of these variables.